OpenBfS/UncertRadio/README.md

 ```
 There are about 70 examples in German and English language included
 in the pros directory.
 To check if UncertRadio is running correctly,
-you can start its included testsuite by selecting "Options/QC batch test".
+you can start its included testsuite by selecting "Options/QC batch test" from the main menue.
-By default it opens all the included projects and compares its results.
+By default, it opens all the included projects (defined in the included `BatListRef_v06.txt`)
+and compares their results.
+By default (and on the first start of this dialog), the file is already selected.
+The file for the output file can be left empty.
+UncertRadio will create an output file automatically.
 Any deviations that may occur are reported.

-In addition, all projects can be individually accessed through
-the 'Open Project' dialog.
-For most of the projects, the expected results
-are included in the description tab.
+In addition, all projects can be individually accessed through the 'Open Project' dialog, which is accessible via the main menu or the 'Load Project' icon.
+For most of the projects, the expected results are included in the description tab.

 ## To be done